 The analysis above doesn’t account for any extra life that the 0.9% of people in the last group rack up after the study finished.
-It’s as if they all died the day the study was over.
+It’s as if everyone died the day the studies ended.

-Let’s do a very rough estimate.
+Let’s estimate how much this matters.
 The mean age of subjects at the start of the study was 55 years, it lasted five years, and the life expectancy for a 60-year old in Scotland in 1994-1996 was 17.2 years.
 If we assume that the people in the last group have standard life expectancies, then this means that there is an average of

 17.2 × 365 × 0.009 = 56 days